azamuktam/aws-saa-c03-guides/topic-guides/05-ELB-AutoScaling.md

 ---

-## Termination policy — who is terminated first?
+# Termination policy — who is terminated first?

 When an ASG needs to scale in, it has to decide **which instance to remove**.

 With the default termination policy, the ASG first tries to keep the Availability Zones balanced.

-Then it prefers instances using **older launch configurations or launch template versions/configurations**.
+It then prefers instances using **older launch configurations or older launch template versions/configurations**.

 The important exam idea is: